ydalosa/sylvain69780.github.io/_posts/2022-12-03-advent-of-code.md

 # Starting
 I love the minimalist design of this event.
 I know about this annual event for coders through my nephew Cyrille.
 Not very confident at first, I had finished last year's puzzles a few months late.
-Let try to do it using C# and Python
+Let try to do it using C# and Python.

+I would have liked to continue the description of my solutions for each problem, but I now think that I will not finish this work.
+My codes are on [my github repository](https://github.com/sylvain69780/AdventOfCode2022)
 # Day 1

 [Here](https://adventofcode.com/2022/day/1) we have a groups of number separated with newlines and an empty line as a separator.